aarmn-simple/easylogger/README.md

 easylogger is the most simple way to write your logs . just make a **logs** object , we can handle session counting and count logs and 6 level of importance for logs (0,5).

 ## logs
-the main method just write easylogger.logs("your file dest (default is ./log.txt)","your log name","your log details") for example a=easylogger.logs("./click.log","clicks log","here we have log of clicks from 2012")
+the main method just write easylogger.easylogger.logs("your file dest (default is ./log.txt)","your log name","your log details") for example a=easylogger.easylogger.logs("./click.log","clicks log","here we have log of clicks from 2012")
 ## logwrite
-ogger.logs.logwrite is the only function have three parameters title ,message and degree (0,5) for example a.logwrite("file IO","all of sdcard files are corrupted")
+easylogger.easylogger.logs.logwrite is the only function have three parameters title ,message and degree (0,5) for example a.logwrite("file IO","all of sdcard files are corrupted")
 ## degree